odriverobotics/ODrive/docs/interfaces.md

 # Interfaces

-**Warning:** While developing custom ODrive control code it is recommend that your motors are free to spin continuously and are not connected to a drivetrain with limited travel.
+<div class="alert"> While developing custom ODrive control code it is recommend that your motors are free to spin continuously and are not connected to a drivetrain with limited travel. </div>

 The ODrive can be controlled over various interfaces and protocols.